 It could be weeks or months between the chapters you’ve written.
-Because of this, you are likely to have some inconsistencies, mismatches, and style changes.
+Because of this, you will likely have some inconsistencies, mismatches, and style changes.

-If you can’t afford a professional edit, you can still improve and polish your manuscript.
+If you can’t afford a professional editing service, you can still improve and polish your manuscript.

-It doesn’t matter if you are going to self-publish or try to find a traditional publisher through a literary agent.
+It doesn’t matter if you self-publish or try to find a traditional publisher through a literary agent.

 You should always aim to make your manuscript as perfect as possible.
-If you send an unedited draft manuscript to an agent or even beta readers, you are not putting your best foot forward.
+You are not putting your best foot forward if you send an unedited draft manuscript to an agent or even beta readers.

 Worse still is to self-publish your book without a thorough edit.

 There are so many aspects to manuscript editing.
-You certainly need to focus on character development, a consistent point of view, and look for any plot holes.
+You certainly need to focus on character development and a consistent point of view and look for any plot holes.

-You also want to pay attention to words and phrases that are either overused, inconsistent, or incorrect.
-This is often referred to as copy editing or perhaps a line edit.
+You also want to pay attention to words and phrases that are overused, inconsistent, or incorrect.
+This is often referred to as copy editing or perhaps line editing.

-It’s a slow and painstaking process to learn how to edit.
+Learning how to edit a book is a slow and painstaking process.
 But you can make it easier if you have a list of focus points in mind before you begin.

 The following points are the most common areas that usually need careful attention.

-Premium tools like Grammarly and Prowritingaid can certainly help you reduce grammar and spelling errors.
+Premium tools like Prowritingaid can certainly help you improve your writing clarity and reduce grammar and spelling errors.

 Keep the following points in mind as you go through the process of self-editing and improving the quality and accuracy of your writing.